Investing Statistics – 10 Interesting Facts And Trends

 (Sources: Wall Street Journal, New York Stock Exchange)

-Exchange-traded funds (ETFs) have been around for decades, but they’ve captured the attention of investors in the past 10 years.
-The total amount invested with ETFs surpassed $9 trillion in 2021, up from $1 trillion in 2011.
-There were just over 120 US ETFs in 2003, but today there are 2,952 ETFs listed in the US alone.
-According to the New York Stock Exchange, the average daily value of ETF trading in the US is $202.5 billion.
+Exchange-traded funds (ETFs) have exploded over the past decade.
+Total ETF investments surpassed $9 trillion in 2021, up from just $1 trillion in 2011.
+The number of US-listed ETFs has grown from 120 in 2003 to 2,952 today.
+According to the New York Stock Exchange, average daily ETF trading volume reaches $202.5 billion.

 4. Mutual Funds Remain Popular